 There is no defined or set approach to developing your capability mix.
 The real answer is that your capability mix needs to be flexible and adaptive to the changing needs and pressures of the wider business.

 A helpful first step is to understand your current capabilities in the context of your business aims and objectives – which is something we can help with, find out more about our Capability Assessment service here.

-Procurement capabilities will come under increasing pressure in 2016 as businesses look to counter fluctuating markets, increasing regulatory pressures and the continually shifting technology landscape.
-Getting a sense of where you and your team are now can put you in a good shape for all eventualities that may prevail over the next 12 months.
+Procurement capabilities will come under increasing pressure as businesses look to counter fluctuating markets, increasing regulatory pressures and the continually shifting technology landscape.
+Getting a sense of where you and your team are now in relation to your strategic procurement capabilities, can put you in a good shape for all eventualities that may prevail over the next 12 months.